 Kids can explore the area then fill out a booklet to earn National Forest Ranger Badge, special Mendenhall Glacier badge.
 This badge is only available at the Visitor Center located on-site.

 Mendenhall Glacier is located about 13 miles from the cruise ship docks.
-Take an excursion, find a tour operator that offers a shuttle service to the glacier or take a cab.
+To get there, you must take an excursion, find a tour operator that offers a shuttle service to the glacier or take a cab.
 Open from 8 a.m. to 7:30 p.m. during the summer season.
 Adult admission is $5 for a day pass and kids 15 and under are free.

 Mt.
 Roberts Tramway

 With the tram station located steps away from the dock, the Mt.
 Roberts Tramway is an easy DIY excursion.
 Take the tram car up 1,760 ft to a fantastic view (if the weather is clear).